RonnyMeier/ctsm/README.rst

 CTSM
 ====

+**This is the code used for the publication ERL-106754 (https://iopscience.iop.org/article/10.1088/1748-9326/ab2b4e).
+Note that there is an updated code at  https://github.com/RonnyMeier/ctsm/tree/ERL-106754_corrected.**

 The Community Terrestrial Systems Model.

 This includes the Community Land Model (CLM5.0 and CLM4.5) of the Community Earth System Model.